Skip to content

 }

-This is a normal Symfony controller (it doesn't extend any EasyAdmin class) with some logic which renders the result in Twig templates (which will be shown later).
-The first step to integrate this into your EasyAdmin backend is to add it to the main menu using the configureMenuItems() method:
+This is a regular Symfony controller (it doesn't extend any EasyAdmin class) with some logic that renders results in Twig templates (shown later).
+The first step to integrate this into your EasyAdmin backend is to create admin routes for the actions using the #[AdminRoute] attribute:

 1